SaraArora19/RentCloset/README.md

 - The system is developed within academic timelines
 - Online payments may be simulated or basic in initial versions

+## Branching Strategy
+This project follows GitHub Flow.
+The main branch contains stable code.
+Feature development is done in separate feature branches which are later merged into main.

 ## 🛠 Tech Stack
 - Frontend: HTML, CSS, JavaScript (React)
 - Backend: Node.js with Express.js